-The refrigerator always requires a 12 V control voltage, regardless of which type of energy it is using.
-The control voltage is drawn from the living room area battery.
+- ➤ The refrigerator always requires a 12 V control voltage, regardless of which type of energy it is using.
+The control voltage is present as soon as the transformer/rectifier is switched on.
 Therefore the closed circuit current always flows even if the refrigerator is switched off.
-Always disconnect the refrigerator from the battery for a temporary lay-up.
+Always switch off the transformer/rectifier for a temporary lay-up. - Close the gas isolator tap "Refrigerator" when the refrigerator is operated electrically.